 You should rinse quinoa well with hot water before use.
 This reduces the content of saponins that give the seeds a bitter taste.

 South America is the dominant cultivation area for quinoa.
-Peru, Bolivia, and Ecuador are the main production countries and account for 94% of the total worldwide harvest, or 148'720 tons of quinoa.
-Development projects support farmers who grow quinoa in Peru and Bolivia.1 Farmers in Peru, Bolivia, and Ecuador harvest half a ton of quinoa on one hectare of land.
+Peru, Bolivia, and Ecuador are the main producing countries and account for 94% of the total worldwide harvest or 148'720 tons of quinoa.
+Development projects support farmers who grow quinoa in Peru and Bolivia.1 Farmer in Peru, Bolivia, and Ecuador harvest half a ton of quinoa on one hectare of land.
 In comparison, wheat yields up to 12 tons per hectare.15

 In Central Europe, quinoa is harvested with combines.
 According to Wikipedia, quinoa can produce an average yield of four tons per hectare.
 As quinoa has a large fruiting head (infructescence), the seeds do not mature at the same time.
 This is why it is essential to dry quinoa after harvesting.10